sd17fall/softdes.web/notes/genefinder-solutions.md

 ## `find_all_ORFs_both_strands`

-None of the following definitions is necessarily better than the others.
+Here's a variety of different approaches.
+This is a matter of taste.

 ```python